Comté Cheese vs Mozzarella Cheese

 Comté's texture can be described as "smooth; semi-hard".
 Mozzarella Cheese has a fat content of varies and a moisture content of none.
 Mozzarella's texture can be described as "soft, creamy".

-Comté Cheese has a nutty, creamy, sweet to meaty, roasted flavor.
-Mozzarella Cheese has a mild, milky flavor.
+Comté Cheese has a nutty, creamy, sweet to meaty, roasted taste.
+Mozzarella Cheese has a mild, milky taste.
 Mozzarella's aroma can be described as "mild".

 Appearance and Aging